 Based on hit film Forrest Gump, this Southern American eatery is themed on its main characters and its Alabama location.
 It’s all about the shrimp at Bubba Gump Shrimp Co., with lots of crustacean creations; but there’s plenty for all the family to enjoy, from grilled steaks and salads to jambalaya.
-Food surely Bubba would be proud of.
+Book now

-Take your children to the Rainforest Cafe where they'll go wild experiencing the sounds of waterfalls, lightning and rain, and spot animals and real tropical fish.
+Take your children to the Rainforest Cafe, one of the most fun restaurants in London.
+Kids go wild experiencing the sounds of waterfalls, lightning and rain, as they spot animals and real tropical fish.
 Close to the West End's many theatres, shops and attractions, this family restaurant offers a two-course kids menu and activity packs.
+Book now

-Golden Buddhas, dwarf palm trees and giant peacock feathers give Archipelago's interior a quirky feel, and the menu "staples" such as crocodile, kangaroo, and wildebeest certainly raise an eyebrow or two; but the restaurant really reaches out to intrepid diners with options such as python carpaccio and pan-fried crickets.
+Golden Buddhas, dwarf palm trees and giant peacock feathers give Archipelago's interior a quirky feel, but it's the menu "staples" such as crocodile, kangaroo, and wildebeest that really makes this one of the most unusual places to eat in London.
+The restaurant certainly reaches out to intrepid diners with options such as python carpaccio, and cricket and worm salad.
+Book now

-With futuristic décor courtesy of British designer Tom Dixon, Circus restaurant and cocktail bar in the West End has a decadent feel.
-Glamorous eating and drinking is not all that occurs though, as dinner is punctuated by various surprise cabaret and circus acts who parade around on the tables.
+Sup on pan-Asian cuisine in the futurist dining room at Circus, created by British designer Tom Dixon.
+Glamorous eating and drinking is not all that occurs though, as dinner is punctuated by various surprise cabaret and circus acts who parade across the tables.

-This Asian fusion restaurant in Covent Garden (with a sister eatery in Soho) boasts a pioneering interactive ordering system projected onto the table.
+This Asian fusion restaurant in Covent Garden (with sister eateries in Soho and Camden) boasts a pioneering interactive ordering system projected onto the table, making it one of the coolest restaurants in London.
 At Inamo, you can place orders via a 3D menu, choose from a selection of virtual tablecloths, find out about the local neighbourhood and even order a taxi home, all from the comfort of your seat.
+Book now

-Sketch turns eating and drinking into a whole new experience.
-The hardest part is choosing between the elegant, two Michelin-starred restaurant, Lecture Room; the woodland-themed lunch venue, Glade; the brasserie-style Gallery; and The Parlour, an eccentric patisserie, restaurant and bar.
+Sketch turns eating and drinking into a whole new experience, boasting several venues within that are among the best restaurants in London.
+The hardest part is choosing between the two Michelin-starred Lecture Room; the woodland-themed lunch venue, Glade; the brasserie-style Gallery; and The Parlour, an eccentric patisserie, restaurant and bar.
+Book now

 Tuck into steaks, ribs and sliders as you listen to live music requested by you and the rest of the audience in a Victorian warehouse, at The Piano Works.
 Part live jukebox, part restaurant, this music-lovers’ favourite will have you singing long into the night.

 Take time out from working your way through the wide-ranging pizza menu for a game or two of ping pong at Bounce, in Farringdon and Old Street.
-This table tennis themed restaurant and bar is the perfect place for groups – with ping pong available to book in advance for more than six people.
+This table tennis themed restaurant and bar is the perfect place for groups – with ping pong table reservations available for bookings of more than six people.

 At Dans le Noir? restaurant in Clerkenwell, your dining experience takes place in complete darkness.
 Served by blind waiters, the meal challenges your sense of taste and smell and the surprise menu encourages you to educate your palate.

 Explore a world of flavour combinations at HIPCHIPS, dedicated to the humble crisp.
-You’ll be served a variety of crisps straight from the kitchen on a conveyor belt – just grab sweet or savoury crisps and start to dip into one of the many weird and wonderful dips, from katsu curry and Peruvian ceviche to chocolate salted caramel or cheesecake.
+You’ll be served a variety of crisps straight from the kitchen on a conveyor belt – just grab sweet or savoury crisps and start to dip into one of the many weird and wonderful dips, from katsu curry and Peruvian ceviche to chocolate salted caramel or cheesecake for dessert.